Facing Potentially Terminal Illness

 That night in a dream, I stand in an airport terminal staring out the window.
 I watch a plane head into a crash landing.
 I have x-ray vision that lets me see inside the plane.
 Doomed passengers clutch each other’s arms, screaming.
 My father, knocked around in the aisle, is a passenger on that plane.
 He’s heading towards his death.
 Never have I felt so helpless, so horrified.
 I press my fingers against the glass, bow my head, and cry.

 When I awake before witnessing the mangled aftermath of the crash, I know my Higher Power answered my prayer.
 I wasn’t on this doomed aircraft.
 I don’t have this gene.
-But I Life will force me to watch my father die in the genetic crash.
+But Life will force me to watch my father die in the genetic crash.

 Knowing I can trust my vision, I ring my mother.
 With tears of hysterical gratitude, I tell her I’m negative.

 “Just calling to see if my test reports came in,” I say when I calmly ring my doctor’s office days before the results are due.
-Somehow I know they’re there.

 “Please hold,” the nurse says.
 The next five minutes feels like an eternity.
 Too much time passes.
 I can’t handle it.
 I start thinking and stop trusting the dream.
 “I don’t have this.
 I don’t have this,” I whisper over and over like a mantra.
 In the background, I hear papers shuffle.
 Somebody coughs.